St. Lawrence Market: History

-St. Lawrence Market South in 1899.
-Built in 1845, the building was re-purposed for market use in 1902.
+View of Toronto City Hall building in 1899.
+Built in 1845, the building's central section was incorporated into the current South building.

-The City of Toronto government is now proceeding with another market building on the site of the North building at 92 Front St. A new four-storey building with an atrium is to replace the 1968 North building.
-The city council has awarded the contract to The Buttcon Limited/The Atlas corporation Joint Venture.
-The construction on the new project started in July 2019.
+The north building was demolished in 2015.
+The City of Toronto government built a new building on the site of the North building at 92 Front St. It is a four-storey building with an atrium.
+It was constructed by Buttcon Limited/The Atlas corporation in a joint venture.
+Construction of the new project started in July 2019.
 Spring 2022 was the timeline that had been announced for the new building to be ready.
-As of February 2025, the building is expected to be completed and operational in April 2025.
 During the rebuilding of the North Market, the farmer's market was relocated to 125 The Esplanade, just south of the South building.
 Foundations of the 1831, 1851 and 1904 North Market buildings were found below the floor of the 1968 building.
-The new building will also include courts and an underground parking garage.
+The new North Market building houses underground parking, a court house, the traditional Saturday Farmers' Market and other events such as the regular Sunday 'antique' market.
+The courthouse opened in March 2025 and the Farmer's Market in April.

 St. Lawrence Market was named the world's best food market by National Geographic in April 2012.

 The St. Lawrence Market was historically open from Tuesdays to Saturdays.
 The market was planning on opening Sundays as well, beginning on March 15, 2020.
 However, this was delayed due to the COVID-19 pandemic and Sunday opening did not start until summer 2022.